XPhyro/scripts/README.md

 # scripts

-This repository holds a collection of over 400 scripts, utilities and libraries for Unix-like operating systems, written in the following languages:
+This repository holds a collection of over 400 scripts, utilities and libraries for Unix-like operating systems, OBS plugins and Firefox addons, written in the following languages:

 - Awk
 - Bash
 - C
 - C++
+- JavaScript
 - POSIX Shell
 - Perl
 - Python